jdelrue/info_grid/docs/concepts/new_token_geration_rules.md

 **Note:** Once a node hits 30% capacity reservation within 6 month of the start of farming the past month and the one in which the 30% reservation have been met will be honored with 1/60 of the TFTs for each month.
 From then onwards the node needs to have a minimum of 30% capacity reservation to receive monthly tokens up until a total of 60 month.

+**Note:** For both certified and diy farming uptime guarantees apply in the form os SLA's that needs to be met by Farmers.
+Uptime guarantees are the result of a number of factors being done wright, power, network, environment and actual health of the hardware.

 ### Farming TFT calculation